Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 Partial Cloud migration of our documentation

-Hi, I am Cora, the technical writer at bitvoodoo π.
+Hi, I am Cora, the technical writer at bitvoodoo 👋.
 I’ve been in charge of bitvoodoo’s app documentation since early 2020, juggling roughly 20 app-doc spaces in close collaboration with our developer team.
 As bitvoodoo has been using Atlassian tools since 2008, we have built our documentation – and our entire intranet, on that matter – on Confluence Server & Data Center.

-But it seemed like a Herculean task in the spring of 2021 when everybody was working remotely and hesitant to take on more assignments.
+Performing the migration seemed like a Herculean task in the spring of 2021 when everybody was working remotely and hesitant to take on more assignments.
 Some of the tasks, truth be told, looked incredibly tedious:

 Deciding which pages to migrate to Cloud.